vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Thus, the *kuṇḍ alinī* rises up from the *mūlādhāra* .
 As an expert master says: ‘then one must meditate in the lotus of the heart the blazing power of consciousness,’ the adept’s consciousness, blazing in his heart, being the self which is consciousness itself \( *cidātman* \).”

 This mental process also has a phonetic aspect, the Yoginīs to be worshipped there being associated with the sixteen “vowels,” from *A* to *visarga* \(also called here *kalās* \) associated with the groups \( *varga* \) of consonants, *KA* , *CA* , and so on, these syllables being what brings about the presence of the secret *—* Gupta *—* Yoginīs who are to be worshipped.
-Their subtlety, says the Dī, explains why they are in the Sarvarogahara *cakra* where the fi re of cosmic destruction is deemed to be present, its fi re being able to destroy the “illness” \( *roga* \) of the *saṁsāra* , “impermanent, stained, and impure.”
+Their subtlety, says the Dī , explains why they are in the Sarvarogahara *cakra* where the fi re of cosmic destruction is deemed to be present, its fi re being able to destroy the “illness” \( *roga* \) of the *saṁsāra* , “impermanent, stained, and impure.”

 The Yoginīs endowed with supernatural powers, Vaśinī, and so forth, are red in color, \[their hands\] forming the gesture of protection and of reassurance and holding the book and the rosary.